-My version of this dish would more accurately be called “Arroz con Garbanzo,” but it’s converted from “Arroz con Pollo” so I’m sticking with that.
+My version of arroz con pollo would more accurately be called “Arroz con Garbanzo,” but it’s converted from the original so I’m sticking with that.
 I’ve always been a little wary of dishes that cook the rice in the pan or in the CrockPot or whatever cooking utensils you’re using.
 I can make Mexican rice just fine, but somehow the series of ingredients with other one-pot rice meals always makes me screw up royally.
 I either end up with crunchy rice and over-cooked veggies or a big pot o’ mush.
 But this one seemed like it would be so tasty that I was tempted.
 Plus, it’s so simple to convert!
 I used chickpeas as my “chicken” and left off the cheese entirely (though dairy-free cheese on top would be great, too, I’m sure).

 Arroz con Pollo